 But the history of aromatherapy continued in the Middle and Far East.
 In the 10th century, an Arabian scientist named Avicenna discovered the distillation process for extracting essential oils from plants and flowers.

 In the 13th century, crusaders returned to Europe from the wars with scented gifts.
 As trade routes opened between Europe, China and India, aromatherapy once again filled the civilized world.

 The history of aromatherapy had a practical role as well.
 In the 14th century, when the Black Plague swept across Europe and Asia, cedar, clove, cypress, pine, sage, rosemary and thyme were burned in the streets and sick rooms in an attempt to ward off the disease.

 In 18th century France, King Louis XV used aromatherapy perfumes extensively in the palace, even including the waters of his Parisian fountains.

 The term 'aromatherapie' was coined in the early 1900s by René-Maurice Gattefossé, a French chemist who spent decades studying the medicinal properties of essential oils.
 Gattefossé became known as the modern day "Father of Aromatherapy" for his ground-breaking scientific research.

 In the mid-19th century, scientists began producing synthetic versions of essential oils.
 They continue to be used widely today, but they are usually petroleum derivatives, and the process of creating them pollutes the earth, water and air.
 Not to mention their unhealthy side effects on the human system.

 After decades of disregard by the Western world, aromatherapy is once again experiencing a rise in popularity as people look for natural, "green" solutions for our planet and our health.

-Or get some tips on how to mix essential oils.
+Get some tips on how to mix essential oils.
 Or take a look at these...